CycloneDX/cdxgen/contrib/xBOMEval/results/cdx1/results-0805/README.md

 65. **Question:** What role does the `provides` dependency type play?
 66. **Question:** Can you define the `provides` dependency type?
 67. **Question:** What is the meaning of the `provides` dependency type?

+Many answers related to CBOM was completely wrong. cdx1 has incorrectly asssumed that C in CBOM stands for cloud-native.
+All answers related to `provides` were wrong.

 ### Category: devops